 The costs in this category relate to the investment in infrastructure and works, necessary to achieve the objectives of the project.
-Within the Programme, investment activities are eligible only in the framework of pilot actions.
-This category also includes the costs of fixed investments in infrastructure.
+Within the Programme, costs for infrastructure and works are eligible only in the framework of pilot activities.
+This category includes the costs of "fixed investments in infrastructure"114.